Science4Parliament Podcast

 Text the Science4Parliament podcast here.

 The workshops were designed as part of the journey to the resolution, as a learning tool and also to stimulate interest and debate.
-The process was steered by two rapporteurs Michelle Rempel Garner, Member of the House of Commons of Canada, and Neema Lugangira, Member of Parliament of the United Republic of Tanzania who moderated the first two sessions and I moderated the third session.
+The process was steered by two rapporteurs, Michelle Rempel Garner, Member of the House of Commons of Canada, and Neema Lugangira, Member of Parliament of the United Republic of Tanzania, who moderated the first two sessions, and I moderated the third session.

 Session one covered the basics of AI technologies, how they are developed and used, and how they are impacting the world, session two sees a deeper delve into the emerging impacts of AI on society and how governments need to work to harness these potential benefits and mitigate any harms.
-The third session was an assessment of legislation in relation to AI, what is currently in place and how to plan for what may be needed in the future
+The third session was an assessment of legislation in relation to AI, what is currently in place and how to plan for what may be needed in the future.

 More information

-The draft AI resolution ‘The impact of artificial intelligence on democracy, human rights and the rule of law’, was published on 25 July 2024, following extensive collaborations with parliaments and experts, and adopted at the 149th IPU General Assembly in October 2024.
+The draft AI resolution, ‘The impact of artificial intelligence on democracy, human rights and the rule of law’, was published on 25 July 2024, following extensive collaborations with parliaments and experts, and adopted at the 149th IPU General Assembly in October 2024.

-It is available on the IPU’s webpage IPU.org
+It is available on the IPU’s webpage, IPU.org.

-Science4Parliament - Special AI edition - Part 3
+Science4Parliament - Special AI edition

 Science4Parliament - Special AI edition - Part 2